This post may contain affiliate links. Please read our disclosure policy.

 Step 2.
 Fill the pan with cold water to cover the eggs with 1 inch of water.

 Step 3.
-Bring the water to boil on the stovetop over high heat.
+Bring the water to boil on the stovetop over medium-high heat.

 Step 4.
-After the water comes to a boil, cover the pan with a lid.
-Remove the pan from the heat and let it sit for 10 minutes.
+After the water comes to a boil, cover the pan with a lid and let it sit for 10 minutes.
 Don’t be tempted to remove that lid before the time is up.
-This lets the heat escape and your eggs won’t get done.
+That will let the heat escape, and your eggs won’t get done.

-Classic Egg Salad on a bed of lettuce
+Egg salad set on a bed of lettuce with cherry tomatoes, and celery for garnish.

 This recipe is perfect for a picnic side, on your favorite bread for an egg salad sandwich, on a bed of lettuce, and eaten as a salad or with crackers as a spread.
 And however you enjoy it, it’s just plain delicious!
 Don’t forget if you want to get extra fancy to try some of the mix-ins to change it up a little.